The Basics of Metal Buildings

 Buying a building is a lot like buying a car.
 Some companies advertise a low base price that does not include all of the costs.
 Accessories (doors, windows, insulation, etc.) can often be tacked on at the end of the transaction, making the cost hundreds or even thousands of dollars higher than expected.
 There are also other costs to consider including the foundation, pouring the concrete, installation engineer stamps and county permits.

 Even if you plan to save money by using a kit to install the building yourself, some kits do not include all of the components needed to install.
 Instead, they include a list of supplies you will need to find and purchacse on your own

 Make sure to work out the full costs to erect your building from start to finish with your provider before making the final decision.

 3. Choose a Solution That's Right for You

-Knowing exactly what type of metal building will suit your needs before you commit to a purchase is crucial, and our team of experts at Atlas can assist with refining your search for the perfect structure.
+Knowing exactly what type of metal building will suit your needs before you commit to a purchase is crucial, and our team can assist with refining your search for the perfect structure.
 Certain paramaters unique to your location (such as terrain, seasonal weather patterns, local ordinances, etc.) can dramatically affect the metal building you finally choose.
 Our team can help you choose the appropriate solutions for match your unique circumstances